inDemniFi/Auditor-Tooling-Suite/README.md

 The matrix below outlines the ranking and utilization of different tool categories within the Auditor Tooling Suite:

+The row with the numbers is ranking the tools and usage of the tools together from 1-10.
+Just manually reviewing the code is a 1, and below are the vulnerabilities that should be discovered through manual review.
+As you use more tools and combine them with other tools, you can discover more vulnerabilities.
+A 1 is functional testing of the smart contract, but a 10 is system testing which would be equivalent to auditing the expected usage of the defi stack of that protocol.
+As you can see, this is mostly conceptual right now, though with your help, we can improve the Auditor Tooling Suite Matrix to better and transparently review crypto auditors.

  | Functional Testing   |                    |                    | Integration Testing | Static Tools   |                    |                    | Dynamic Tools |                    | System Testing |
 | -------------------- | ------------------ | ------------------ | ------------------- | -------------- | ------------------ | ------------------ | -------------- | ------------------ | -------------- |
 |  1             |  2           |  3           |  4            | 5       |  6           | 7           | 8       | 9           | 10      |